 The key issue is that all landscape design work is placed on layer L-*.
 This makes working with other disciplines and sharing files much more convenient.

-YouTube movie This movie shows a detailed landscape design for a large, sloping, suburban site (shown below).
-The drawing contains information on more than 80 different layers and we offer some suggestions to make managing the display of various layer combinations much easier.
-Because there were a substantial number of large trees on the site, we demonstrate one method that can be used to create a new symbol such that details of new construction at ground level can be seen through the upper canopy.
+This movie shows a detailed landscape design for a large, sloping, suburban site (shown below).
+The drawing contains information on more than 80 different layers, and we offer suggestions to make managing the display of various layer combinations much more manageable.
+Because there was a substantial number of large trees on the site, we demonstrated one method that can be used to create a new symbol, such that details of new construction at ground level can be seen through the upper canopy.